Why Mobile Speed Matters

 Bottom Line

 Do you remember what is the share of mobile Commerce?
-Yep, 45 %.
-Almost half of all online purchases are made via smartphones.
+Yep, 60 %.
+More than half of all online purchases are made via smartphones.
 Boosting your mobile performance should become your top priority to beat your competitors and win clients.
 You’re not obliged to follow all these tips, even 2 of them can significantly help you speed up your website.
 I hope that some of these tips will help you to succeed.
 Good luck!